usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 * Use of the biometric SHALL be bound tightly to a single, specific device that is identified using approved cryptography.
 * Biometric revocation SHALL be implemented.
-* Mutual TLS authentication between sensor and central verifier SHALL be established **prior** to capturing the biometric sample from the claimant.
+* An authenticated protected channel between sensor and central verifier SHALL be established, and the sensor authenticated, **prior** to capturing the biometric sample from the claimant.
-* All transmission of biometrics shall be over a secure channel that authenticates the verifier, such as TLS.
+* All transmission of biometrics shall be over the authenticated protected channel.

 Biometric samples collected in the authentication process MAY be used to train matching algorithms or, with user consent, for other research purposes.
 Biometric samples (and any biometric data derived from the biometric sample such as a probe produced through signal processing) SHALL be immediately erased from storage immediately after a password has been generated.